Latest News

 Copper falls below records as Fed caution tempers gains

-Analysts at Chinese broker Jinrui stated that investors have scaled back their positions due to the uncertainty of future rate cuts.
-They also noted that the expected'supply pressure outside the U.S. keeps prices high and volatile.
+Analysts at Chinese broker Jinrui stated that investors have scaled back their?positions due to apprehension over future rate cuts.
+They also expect a supply'strain' outside of the U.S., which is keeping prices high and volatile.

 China's consumer price inflation reached a 21-month high in November.
-However, factory-gate deflation continued even as the government intensified its campaign to reduce overcapacity.
+However, factory-gate deflation continued to persist, even as the Chinese government intensified its campaign to reduce overcapacity.

-Shareholders of Canadian miner Teck Resources approved the merger between Anglo American on Tuesday, paving the way for the review by regulators.
+Shareholders of Canadian'miner Teck Resources' approved the merger between Anglo American on Tuesday, clearing the way for the case?to be reviewed by regulators.

 (source: Reuters)